LTLA/BiocWorkflow2015/bioC/chipseqDB.md

     ## 10  Mfap1b       19        1         10 0.107116609335 0.1441133306
     ## 13 Gm15772       30       12          7 0.085543435687 0.1193045223

-Note that this is distinct from counting reads across promoters.
+Note that this strategy is distinct from counting reads across promoters.
 Using promoter-level counts would not provide enough spatial resolution to detect sharp binding events that only occur in a subinterval of the promoter.
 In particular, detection may be compromised by non-specific background or the presence of multiple opposing DB events in the same promoter.
 Combining window-level statistics is preferable as resolution is maintained for optimal performance.

 Visualizing DB results
 ----------------------